sevensolutions/nomad-iis/website/docs/features/udp-logging.md

 # 💬 UDP Logging

 :::danger
-This feature will be deprecated and removed in version 0.16.0!
+This feature is deprecated and has been removed in version 0.16.0!
 See [GH-116](https://github.com/sevensolutions/nomad-iis/issues/116) for details.
 :::